 President Bill Clinton awarded the Presidential Medal of Freedom to Korematsu in 1998, and President Barack Obama bestowed the same honor on Hirabayashi in 2012.
 During the 1999 ceremony, Clinton said, "In the long history of our country's constant search for justice, some names of ordinary citizens stand for millions of souls--Plessy, Brown, Parks.
 To that distinguished list today we add the name of Fred Korematsu."

-Federal courts had also overturned the original convictions of Hirabayashi and Korematsu.
+President Obama has awarded the medal posthumously to Hirabayashi.
+Federal courts also overturned the original convictions of Hirabayashi and Korematsu.